geeksblabla/Code-of-conduct/README.md

-# Developer Cirlce Casablanca code of conduct
+# Geeksblabla code of conduct
-### TL;DR
+## TL;DR
-The purpose of our Community Code of Conduct is to ensure that all participants in the Developer Circles Casablanca community have the best possible experience.
-We are all here to help each other learn, grow our skillsets and have a good time!
+The purpose of our Community Code of Conduct is to ensure that all participants in the Geeksblabla community have the best possible experience.
+We are all here to help each other learn, grow our skill sets, and have a good time!

 + Be friendly and welcoming
 + Be considerate